 The APA team must satisfy itself that the relevant facts submitted by the taxpayer are complete and accurate.
 This due diligence aspect of the APA is vital to the process.
 It is because of this due diligence that the IRS can reach advance agreements with taxpayers in the highly factual setting of transfer pricing.
 Due diligence can proceed in a number of ways.
-Typically, the taxpayer and the APA team will agree to dates for future meetings during the opening conference.
-In advance of the opening conference, the APA team leader will submit a list of questions to the taxpayer for discussion.
-The opening conference may result in a second set of questions.
-These questions are developed by the APA team and provided to the taxpayer through the APA team leader.
-It is important to note that this due diligence is not an audit and is focused on the transfer pricing issues associated with the transactions in the taxpayer's application, or such other transactions that the taxpayer and the IRS may agree to add.
+Typically, the APA team leader will submit in advance of the opening conference a list of questions to the taxpayer for discussion at the conference.
+The opening conference may result in additional questions and an agreement to meet one or more times in the future.
+These questions and meetings are not an audit and are focused on the transfer pricing issues associated with the transactions in the taxpayer's application, or other transactions that the taxpayer and the IRS may agree to add.